 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

 Drobot, S. and M. Anderson.
 2001, updated 2009.
 Snow Melt Onset Over Arctic Sea Ice from SMMR and SSM/I Brightness Temperatures.
 Version 2.0. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 Nimbus-7, DMSP-F8, -F11, -F13